 The governing board will approve this policy at each review, ensure it complies with the law and hold the headteacher to account for its implementation.
-The governing body has appointed senior governor, Mrs Debra Clough and Mr Richard Jones, to monitor the effectiveness of this policy in conjunction with the full governing body.
+The governing body has appointed Mrs

+Debra Clough as safeguarding governor to monitor the effectiveness of this policy in conjunction with the full governing body.
 This is always a different person from the DSL.